ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

 ## Karthik’s Lectures

 Karthik is a successful lecturer, former mentor of team 1114 Simbotics, and the head of the VEX Game Design Committee.
-He’s lectured year after year at CMP in St. Louis talking about the various successful components of an FRC team.
+He’s lectured year after year at Championships in St. Louis talking about the various successful components of an FRC team.
 He covers everything from game analysis to scouting and strategy (including alliance selection).
-Watching at least one of the videos below is a good idea in general.
+His work with Simbotics is often considered the pinacle of FRC achievment and tact.

 * The Subtle Secret To Success TEDxUTSC